 ENERGY STAR certified commercial water heaters include gas-fired storage and gas-fired instantaneous (also referred to as tankless) units that use around 15 percent less energy than conventional commercial units by employing more efficient heat exchangers.
 The ENERGY STAR label is now available for electric heat pump water heaters as well.
 These units transfer ambient heat to the water using a refrigerant-based system, using less than half the energy of an electric resistance unit.
 On an annual basis, an ENERGY STAR commercial electric heat pump water heater would be expected to save at least 10 MWh with an emissions savings equivalent to removing 1.5 cars from the road per year.

-If all commercial water heaters sold in the U.S. were ENERGY STAR certified, the energy cost savings would grow to $440 million each year and more than 6 billion pounds of annual greenhouse gas emissions would be prevented, equivalent to the emissions from more than 610,000 vehicles.
+If all commercial water heaters sold in the U.S. were ENERGY STAR certified, the energy cost savings would grow to nearly $890 million and more than 17 billion pounds of annual greenhouse gas emissions would be prevented.

 Below we provide some guidance on buying, installing, and operating commercial water heaters:

 - Electric heat pump water heaters (HPWH) use less than half the energy of a conventional electric resistance water heater.
 Most commercial HPWHs are used as pre–heaters, in combination with a regular water heater and tank, but some are designed to satisfy entire hot water loads.
 A Federal test method was established for commercial HPWHs in 2016 and these products are now included in the ENERGY STAR program!